SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/rapid7.md

 Once an app is installed, it will appear in your **Personal** folder, or other folder that you specified.
 You can share it with your organization.

-The panels will begin to fill automatically.
-It's worth noting that each panel gradually fills with data that matches the time range query and has been received since the panel was created.
-The results will not be available right away, but with some patience, you will be able to view full graphs and maps.
+Dashboard panels will start to fill automatically.
+It's important to note that each panel fills with data matching the time range query and received since the panel was created.
+Results won't immediately be available, but within 20 minutes, you'll see full graphs and maps.

 ## Viewing Rapid7 Dashboards​​